|Previous College:||Cortland State University `72|

 J.E.
-Bert Severns took over as the lacrosse coach at Centre College when it started its program in the fall of 2010 and has overseen a dramatic turnaround in the team's first two seasons of competition.
+Bert Severns took over as the lacrosse coach at Centre College when it started its program in the fall of 2010 and has overseen a dramatic turnaround, leading the team to a Southern Athletic Association regular season championship, an SAA Tournament championship, and consecutive NCAA Tournament appearances in just four years of competition.

-In just its second year of play, Severns led the program to a 12-4 overall record in the 2012 season, a 7-2 mark and second place finish in the Southern Collegiate Athletic Conference and an 8-0 record in home games.
+In Centre's second year of play, Severns led the program to a 12-4 overall record in the 2012 season and a 7-2 mark and second place finish in the Southern Collegiate Athletic Conference and an 8-0 record in home games.
 A high-scoring offensive team, the Colonels ranked third nationally with 15.38 goals per game, finished fourth in assists at 9.56 per game and had three individuals ranked in the top 10 nationally in offensive categories.

-In 2013 Severns led the Colonels to their first NCAA Tournament in just their third year as a program.
-The team once again ranked nationally in scoring offense and Zack Connors and Jay Reed earned First Team All-SAA honors.
+In 2013, Severns led the Colonels to their first NCAA Tournament in just their third year as a program.
+Centre finished the year with an 11-4 overall record and tied for the Southern Athletic Association regular season championship.
+The team once again ranked nationally in scoring offense, and Zack Connors and Jay Reed earned First Team All-SAA honors.
 Connors ranked 23rd nationally in points per game after scoring 44 goals and 24 assists.

 Two more honors that have been added to Severns' extensive lacrosse resume are that he has been selected to the Board of Directors of the Intercollegiate Men's Lacrosse Coaches Association, the governing body for the college coaches of men's lacrosse in the U.S. Severns is also a member of the USILA Division III Coaches Poll Committee which ranks the top 20 Division III teams in the nation on a weekly basis.